Tricks for Saving Even More Money When Booking Your Next Flight

 Consolidate Your Points

 We already talked about the importance of actually using points you already have, but by consolidating points, you can potentially save even more.
 Getting a supplementary or joint credit card is a great way to earn points into a single account with multiple family members.
 Alternatively, some rewards programs allow you to transfer points to your spouse or even to other rewards programs.
-If you want flexibility with your points, consider the following credit card.

 Set Price Alerts